 SBA 7(a) Loan

 The SBA 7(a) loan is the most popular option.
-It's ideal for LLCs that need working capital, want to purchase equipment, or are looking to refinance debt.
+It's ideal for businesses that need working capital, want to purchase equipment, or are looking to refinance debt.
 Loan amounts can go as high as $5 million, and the repayment terms can be stretched out over several years, depending on your needs.

 SBA Microloans

 If your business needs a smaller loan, the SBA Microloan program offers up to $50,000 in funding.
-These loans are great for startups and newer LLCs that may not qualify for larger loans yet.
+These loans are great for startups and newer businesses that may not qualify for larger loans yet.

 Term Loans

-A term loan gives you a lump sum upfront that you repay over a fixed period, typically with monthly payments.
+A term loan gives you a lump sum up front that you repay over a fixed period, typically with monthly payments.
 These loans are ideal for major one-time expenses like purchasing commercial real estate or significant equipment.

-• Loan amounts can range from $10,000 to several million, depending on your business's needs.
+Loan amounts can range from $10,000 to several million, depending on your business's needs.

-• Repayment terms typically range from 1 to 10 years, with fixed interest rates and consistent payments.
+Repayment terms typically range from 1 to 10 years, with fixed interest rates and consistent payments.

 Pros: Predictable payments and longer repayment periods.